kunalchamoli/sentiment_withbert/README.md

 # Simple Implementation Of Sentiment Classification Using Bert and Pytorch-Lightning

-The goal of this repo is to show to make a simple sentiment classifier using bert
+The goal of this repo is to make a simple sentiment classifier using [BERT](https://arxiv.org/pdf/1810.04805.pdf)

 The Libraries Mainly Used are:
 - [PyTorch-Lightning](https://pytorch-lightning.readthedocs.io/en/latest/)